julianschill/klipper-led_effect/docs/LED_Effect.md

 in the palette.
 The remaining colors form a gradient on the lower side of the strip.

+If the Cutoff (Hot Temperature) is set to `0`, the hot temperature is taken from the heater's live target instead of a fixed value: the current target while heating, or the last non-zero target once the heater is switched off (e.g. during cool-down).
+This gives a fixed cold-temperature floor with a dynamic top that follows whatever the setpoint is, without hard-coding a temperature.
+A non-zero Cutoff keeps the original fixed-range behaviour.
+This requires a heater (a plain temperature sensor has no target).

 #### Fire
     Effect Rate:  45  Probability of "sparking"
     Cutoff:       40  Rate of "cooling"